IPL-UV/IPL-UV.github.io/content/people/visitors/francesco_martinuzzi.md

   img: francesco.webp
 ---

-PhD student at  ScaDS.AI and RSC4Earth (Leipzig University), exploring nonlinear dynamics with machine learning, focusing on applications to Earth sciences.
+During my PhD studies at ScaDS.AI and RSC4Earth (Leipzig University), I explored nonlinear dynamics with machine learning, focusing on applications to Earth sciences.
+My visit to ISP allowed me to extend this research further in collaboration with their team.